DavidMercier/NIMS/doc/models_thin_films.rst

 Because of the imperfections of the indenters, the roughness and the surface pollution, it is more or less meaningful to use this rule of the 10%, for film thicker than 500nm.

-Several models to analyze bilayer sample indentation and to extract intrinsic material properties of the film from are detailed in the following part.
+Several models to analyse bilayer sample indentation and to extract intrinsic material properties of the film from are detailed in the following part.

 Mencík et al. proposed the following structures to express the combination of